iay/shibboleth-idp-docker/README.md

 You should execute the `./fetch-shib` script to pull down a copy of the Shibboleth IdP distribution into `fetched/shibboleth-dist`.
 A variable at the top of the script controls the version acquired.

-Some minimal validation is performed of the downloaded file, but at present it's on a "leap of faith" basis as the key file for Shibboleth is pulled down from the same server and simply trusted.
+Some minimal validation is performed of the downloaded file using a file of PGP keys published by the Shibboleth project and included here to avoid taking a complete "leap of faith" approach.
-Feel free to submit a pull request if you have a better way of handling this.

 ## Shibboleth "Install"